When a young crane wearies flying North

 I am the hollowness of your feathers,

-I am the turning core of the earth,
+I am the magnet core of the earth,

 I will cast you low to the thrum